Language

 • Curriculum vitae + supporting documents (33%)

-• Grades of your penultimate year of secondary school (see certified statement of grades) (33%)
+• Grades of your penultimate year of secondary school (33%)

 International Classroom requirement

 When you apply for the bachelor's programme International Business, you will need to upload several required documents for the selection procedure.
 In addition, you will need to complete the International Classroom Essay (webform) in order to participate in the ranking procedure.
 This additional admission requirement is in place to see whether you have an internationally orientated profile.
 Your motivation, plans for the future and way of looking at the world around you are important in the assessment.
-The IC-committee decides based on your answers on the International Classroom Essay whether you meet the International Classroom Requirement.
+The International Classroom committee decides based on your answers on the International Classroom Essay whether you meet the International Classroom requirement.

 What happens if you do not meet the International Classroom requirement?

-If your profile is not sufficient to meet the International Classroom-criteria, you will not be included in the ranking procedure.
+If your profile is not sufficient to meet the International Classroom requirement, you will not be included in the ranking procedure.
 This means that you will not be able to start this bachelor’s programme.
-We will inform you about this decision on 15 April.
-This decision will also be valid for the bachelor's programme in Economics and Business Economics, since the International Classroom-requirement is the same for both programmes.
+We will inform you about this decision on 15 April at the latest.
+This decision will also be valid for the bachelor's programme in Economics and Business Economics, since the International Classroom requirement is the same for both programmes.

 Outcome